 Chinese eat dogs because Americans eat pigs

 Over time, I began to understand that Vietnamese eat dog for the same reason they eat chickens, the French eat rabbit because they also eat beef, and Japanese eat horse because they also eat fish.
 Humans consume different species around the world and in no country can we say that the animals that died did so willing to be consumed.
 Whether a cow has his throat slit after a captive bolt shot in the head in Texas, a pig is gassed in a heavily regulated slaughterhouse in Germany, or a dog is hit on the head then has its throat slit in Indonesia, not a single one of those animals needed or wanted to die.
 There are 80,000 edible plants and a vegan diet has been approved by all of the world’s major dietetic associations for all stages of life.
 Every country on the planet is killing for no reason and there just is no right way to do the wrong thing.
 The argument against the dog meat trade often focuses on the method of killing, a favorite argument in welfare circles.
 The cruel killing method should equal an outright ban (unless you’re not a dog or cat).
 The idea that changing the method of suffering makes it OK has long been promoted by “animal lovers” who can’t stand the idea of giving up their eggs for breakfast so they fight for a few more inches for chickens living as slaves for 18 months before they end up being murdered no differently than a broiler chicken.
 Happy exploitation seems to fit every species except for dogs and cats though.
 It’s funny how a ban based on cruel slaughter methods has managed to ignore standard practice slaughter of the entire animal agriculture industry.

-In the confrontations from animal eating “animal lovers”, I was told that Westerners have animal welfare laws, so even if we kill animals we do it “nicely”.
+In the confrontations from animal-eating “animal lovers”, I was told that Westerners have animal welfare laws, so even if we kill animals we do it “nicely”.
 This was a favorite of mine because when I asked if they would be cool with regulated dog meat if animals were stunned first with bolt guns like cows, I usually lost them.
 Showing the anti-dog meat crew that any meat trade was wrong was the root of the most absurd conversations I have ever had.
 People would use all caps frequently, sending me these unpunctuated rants with angry face emojis.
 Then they would fill my inbox with dozens of videos they got online with a random Asian harming a dog in some gruesome way to prove that I was a crazy person for saying that Asians were not inherently sick and cruel to animals (meaning dogs and cats specifically though).
 These claims that Asians were savage beasts were in spite of the fact that I worked alongside dozens of Vietnamese organizations helping animals and we had local volunteers and staff at my rescue.
 It broke their little brains to hear that it was not just me and my army of White Saviors doing the dirty work.
 How shocking, after all, that a non-white, non-English speaking person could be kind to animals.
-Heaven forbid I point out how “animal loving” English-speakers are as four of the top ten meat consumption countries are Australia, the US, New Zealand, and Canada.
+Heaven forbid I point out how “animal loving” English speakers are given that four of the top ten meat consumption countries are Australia, the US, New Zealand, and Canada.
 Meat is meat.
 A corpse is a corpse, unless, that is, the corpse is a dog and you have brown skin.
 Then it is a poor, tortured soul that did not deserve to die at the hands of savages.

 Mirrors are particularly uncomfortable for meat eaters.
-No one likes to be reminded that their “developed” country with its volumes of welfare legislations is also among the biggest consumers of animal products.
+No one likes to be reminded that their “developed” country with its volumes of welfare legislation is also among the biggest consumers of animal products.
 They also do not like to remember that those laws they think protect animals do not apply to any poultry or sea life which are the majority of animals killed.
-They also do not actually protect any farmed animals from being killed which one would think is implied in the phrase “animal protection laws”.
+They also do not protect any farmed animals from being killed which one would think is implied in the phrase “animal protection laws”.
 You can go to jail in the US for doing to a dog what is done to a pig as standard operating procedure on a farm.
 These dog lovers who eat other animals would never think that regulating the dog meat industry is good enough.
-They want to abolish the dog meat trade for the same exact reason vegans want to abolish every other animal product industry, yet they still will tell you how great their welfare legislation is at protecting animals and how we need to work for this same legislation in Asia with the exception of an outright ban on dog meat.
+They want to abolish the dog meat trade for the same reason vegans want to abolish every other animal product industry, yet they still will tell you how great their welfare legislation is at protecting animals and how we need to work for this same legislation in Asia with the exception of an outright ban on dog meat.
 These laws have not stopped the murder of billions in the US, mostly by people who call themselves animal lovers, so it is difficult to assume it would change anything for the animals in Asia.

 Veganism is bad for your (financial) health